Country of Origin: Barbados

 Her brand is known for its commitment to diversity, offering beauty products for a far wider range of skin tones than most brands.
 Her products have been credited with filling a longstanding gap in the beauty industry for darker-skinned consumers.
 Fenty makeup has been promoted with both male and female models.
 Rihanna has since expanded to luxury fashion and lingerie, offering an inclusive array of sizes and advertising her products with diverse models.

 Rihanna is also an active philanthropist.
 At just 18, she founded the Believe Foundation to help critically ill children.
 At 24, in honor of her grandparents, she launched the Clara Lionel Foundation to support emergency response and education programs.
 She also paid for the creation of an oncology center in Barbados.
-In 2017, the Harvard Foundation named her their “Humanitarian of the Year”, and in 2020 she received the NAACP’s President’s Award in recognition of her humanitarian work.
+In 2017, the Harvard Foundation named her their “Humanitarian of the Year,” in 2020 she received the NAACP’s President’s Award in recognition of her humanitarian work and in November of 2021 she was named the National Hero of Barbados.
 Most recently, Rihanna contributed $5 million to combat COVID-19 around the world.

 Rihanna’s career as an entrepreneur is still young, but as with her music, she’s achieved an impressive amount in a short amount of time.
 In 2020, she launched Fenty Skin, a skincare line to accompany her makeup products.
 Fenty Skin was developed with Rihanna’s trademark attention to inclusivity, boosting the brand’s popularity.